About Macular Degeneration

 Like the portable lamp option above, magnification is also useful when it’s portable.
 And what’s more portable than pocket-sized?
 This magnifier will likely not meet all your loved one’s magnification needs, but it will help out in a pinch.

 Why we like it: While not the most powerful magnifier on the market, this one has an elegant pull-out design that allows for easy control of the light, and compact protection when not in use.
+This magnifier will NOT work for someone with more advanced vision loss, but will help in a pinch for those with early vision loss.

 Yellow Filter Wear-Over Glasses